sailfishos-sony-tama/main/flashing.md

 Get `vbmeta.img` file from the first release assets at .

-Get the latest Sailfish release ZIP file, uncompress it and put the software binary image into the same folder.
+Get the latest Sailfish release ZIP file, uncompress it and put the software binary and vbmeta images into the same folder.

 Connect your device in fastboot mode.
 See Xperia 10 Sailfish X guide or guide for AOSP9 for your device, shortcuts are the same for Tama devices as for Xperia 10.